Best Design Practices for Website Headers

 Double menu in the header can present two layers of navigation.
 We have shown the example of such a trick in one of the recent case studies for a bakery website.

 The bottom line is simple: the header of any website is a strategically vital interaction zone.
-Each particular case requires its own approach which will be informative and usable for the specific target audience.
-User research can provide a good basis for the design solutions, which can follow quite traditional forms of header organization or require a totally new perspective.
+Each particular case requires its own approach, which will be informative and usable for the specific target audience.
+User research can provide a solid basis for design solutions that can take quite traditional forms or require a completely new perspective.

 UX Design Articles